 Step 5.
 Create an account and password for SVN.

-Following commands will add two users for svn.
-It will prompt for users password to be assigned.
+The following commands will add two users for svn.
+It will prompt for users’ passwords to be assigned.

 htpasswd -cm /etc/svn-users idroot htpasswd -m /etc/svn-users idroid